JEWELRY SHOPPING ONLINE – RINGS AND THINGS

 4) Antique Gold Wedding Ring c 1500 AD

-Whereas a Promise Ring is seen as the first step on the journey that a couple will take together, an Engagement Ring represents a more formal statement of love and commitment.
+Whereas a Promise Ring is seen as the first step on the journey that a couple will take together, an Engagement Ring represents a more formal statement of commitment – an agreement to marry.

 Many of the more popular designs have been copied and it is now possible to obtain a Vintage or Antique style ring at a fraction of the cost of a real antique.

 These marketing techniques have proved so successful that, if you ask anyone today, they will tell you that a solitaire diamond ring is the only traditional form of engagement ring.

 See our Birthstone Chart to see which gemstone is your own birthstone.
-You can compare the birthstone that is traditionally associated with your birth month with the gemstone associated with your Zodiac Sign – your Zodiac Birthstone; they are usually not the same.
+You can then compare the gemstone that is traditionally associated with your birth month with the gemstone associated with your Zodiac Sign – your Zodiac Birthstone; they are usually not the same.
 That means you can choose the gemstone that you prefer.

-A wedding ring is seen as the last in the sequence of gifts that a man gives to his betrothed and symbolises the state of marriage.
+A wedding ring is seen as the last in the sequence of gifts that a man gives to his betrothed and symbolizes the state of marriage.
 A plain yellow gold wedding band has been used in Western society as a symbol of married status for over two thousand years.